Walmart employees to get expanded cancer treatment options with the Mayo Clinic

 The nation’s largest private employer said Wednesday that those covered by the insurance and diagnosed with most types of cancer will be able to get a second opinion from the Mayo Clinic and then travel to the clinic for treatment if needed.

-The retail giant’s move comes as more employers seek better care options and are paying particular attention to cancer treatments, benefits experts say.
+The retail giant’s action comes as more employers seek better care options and are paying particular attention to cancer treatments, benefits experts say.

 Walmart’s cancer program had been offering employees and their dependents help from the Mayo Clinic on breast, lung, colon, prostate, pancreatic and blood cancers.
 It is now expanding the coverage to include most other cancers.